How many Atoms in a Grain of Sand: Compared to Stars and Other Things

 Grains of Sand on Earth: 7.5 quintillion grains.

-The number of grains of sand on Earth is around 2.52 million times greater than the number of atoms in a single grain of sand.
+The number of grains of sand on Earth is around 2.52 million times greater than the atoms in a single grain of sand.

 Understanding Powers of 10